George-Larbi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21- a script that reverses its input

-22- a script that prints all users and their home directories based on the /etc/passwd file
+22- a script that prints all users and their home directories based on the /etc/passwd file 100- finds all empty files and directories in the current directory and all sub-directories

+101- lists all the files with a .gif extension in the current directory and all its sub-directories

+102- decodes acrostics that use the first letter of each line

+103- parses web servers logs from NASA website (1995) in TSV format as input and displays the 11 hosts or IP addresses which did the most requests